IRNAS/Lora-signal-mapping/README.md

 ![N|Solid](https://raw.githubusercontent.com/IRNAS/Lora-signal-mapping/master/images/sender_setup.jpg)

 ### Software
-The software is written in C in the Arduino IDE.
+The software is written in C/C++ in the Arduino IDE.

 It is divided into 3 parts. ***LoRa***, ***GPS*** and ***SD Card***
 #### LoRa